mvaganov/self/RESUME_redux.md

 * The Unix way feels right (http://www.faqs.org/docs/artu/ch01s06.html)

 #### Other Credo
 * Persistence (iteration) is disproportionately important to success.
+(So, iterate.
+Faster.)
 * Rules are for people who don't know any better; Rules are important, but understanding sets you free.
 * Luck is where preparation meets random opportunity, which is happening constantly.
 * To make the next best thing, the current best thing must be mundane.
 * A spoonful of test dissolves a pound of design.
+* Without clear goals we are wasting people's time, and we are made of time.
-* Do not fear complexity; simplify.
+* Do not fear complexity, simplify it.
 * more at: http://codegiraffe.com/quotes.txt